RHINOMED TECHNOLOGY VS BASELINE

 Group of twenty healthy individuals (male and female of varying ages).

-On average the intranasal dilator provided 38% increase in airflow.
+On average the intranasal stent provided 38% increase in airflow.

 We knew from our earliest prototype that we were onto something great.
 So we put our earlier design head to head with baseline in a 2003 clinical trial to prove which would deliver the most airflow when tested under controlled, laboratory conditions.